OctCarp/OctCarp/README.md

 #### Undergraduate of [@SUSTech](https://www.sustech.edu.cn/en/), 2021 batch

-This account is primarily utilized for recording the code of my course at SUSTech.
+This account is primarily used to record the code for my courses at SUSTech.
+Additionally, check out [my course organization](https://github.com/octcarp-course) for more.

 #### Almost all my course projects are available on GitHub.
 Welcome to star⭐~